jeevaudhaya/Custom-Object-Detection/README.md

 # Custom-Object-Detection
-Custom Object detection with scaled yolov4
+Custom Object detection and inference with scaled yolov4-p7 using roboflow repo